powerman/config.nvim/README.md

 That's it!
 Lazy will install all the plugins you have.
 Use `:Lazy` to view current plugin status.
 Hit `q` to close the window.

+If you are on another machine, you can do `:Lazy restore`, to update all your plugins to the version from the lockfile.

 ### Getting Started